 The project is the largest privately funded power station of its type and will produce enough electricity to power 43,000 homes, by processing 240,000 tonnes of waste a year.
-Energy Works, which goes live in 2018, was the brainchild of Charlie Spencer, who wanted to deliver renewable energy to Hull and to provide job opportunities to people in the city.
+Energy Works, which went live in 2018, was the brainchild of Charlie Spencer, who wanted to deliver renewable energy to Hull and to provide job opportunities to people in the city.

 The project has been awarded a grant of almost £20 million from the European Regional Development Fund (ERDF) in recognition of the role it can play in encouraging further innovation in this field.
 In addition, private investors from around the world have funded the project with a £200m contribution.

 A key component of the scheme is a partnership with the University of Hull to create an Energy Academy on the site which will support two PhD students for postgraduate study of renewable energy.
 An educational resource centre will also promote the importance of sustainable and renewable electricity generation.

 Spencer Group Chairman and founder Charlie Spencer said: “Hull is fantastic place to do business, but it is also the right place for us to invest because of the huge potential for the Humber region to become the UK’s renewable energy hub.